29 FAQs about agents and distributors

 If in doubt, ask for guidance from HMRC or take legal advice.

-7. Can I give an agent exclusive rights to a particular territory?
+7. Can I give a sales agent exclusive rights to a particular territory?

 Yes.
 An agent may well want to negotiate exclusive rights to the territory.